Task Guide

 hpc-compose evolve --output compose.yamlif you want a guided progression fromminimalthroughmulti-node-placement. - Run

-hpc-compose new --list-templatesif you want to inspect the built-in starter templates before choosing one. - Start from
+hpc-compose new --list-templatesif you want to inspect the built-in starter templates before choosing one. - Run

 minimal-batchwithhpc-compose new --template minimal-batch --name my-app --output compose.yaml. - Before running on a cluster, configure a shared cache with